dypeacock/dypeacock/README.md

 ## Dylan Peacock

-I'm a Second Year Computer Science student at Loughborough University.
-I am an avid learner and enjoy the complex challenges of software development.
-I enjoy playing sports, especially rugby.
-I grew up in Lyon, France, and speak fluent French!
+I am a final-year computer science student at Loughborough University, currently working part-time as a software engineer in the SCADA Product Team at Ovarro alongside my studies.
+Under the supervision of Senior Lecturer Hui Fang, I am developing a mobile application that uses pose estimation to help patients recover from ankle injuries.
+Seeking a challenging and interesting role that allows for the development and application of my existing skills.

 #